Software outsourcing services: behind the scenes

 You mentioned MedTech.
 Isn’t it a regulated industry?
 How do you meet the requirements while being an external provider?

 I would say that outstaffing is the simplest service offered – the provider rents out its engineers.
 It’s a good yet limited story for me.
-It can be a start of a long and mutually beneficial story of the partnership, but many providers are just stuck at this level.
+It can be the start of a long and mutually beneficial story of the partnership, but many providers are just stuck at this level.
 This model is for those customers who know exactly what they want and who are eager to manage external engineers as their own.

 Talking money.
 There’s a widespread stereotype that outsourcing means cheap rates…